azpilot2211/website-starter-files/README.md

 ## Description

-This HTML page showcases various text elements styled using different fonts and CSS properties.
-It also includes buttons and an image.
+This HTML starter page showcases various responsive text elements styled using different fonts and CSS properties.
+It also includes buttons and an image all responsive.

 ## File Structure